 As the posting system for Japanese players involves blind bids, Ryan and the Twins would need to send out a very, very significant offer in order to have a legitimate chance of landing the pinnacle of the international market.

 Could they be gun-shy about playing this game?
-That would be understandable, since they were spurned on the Nishioka deal.
-Then again, they must feel some level of remorse for missing out on Hisashi Iwakuma, for whom they finished runner up in the post bidding back in 2010.
+That would be understandable, since they were burned on the Nishioka deal.
+Then again, they must feel some sense of remorse for missing out on Hisashi Iwakuma, for whom they finished runner up in the post bidding back in 2010.
 The Twins clearly had interest in Iwakuma but didn't do what it took to bring him in, and they've since watched him go 23-11 with a 2.84 ERA in two seasons with Seattle.

 The cost to claim Tanaka will be in another realm entirely from Nishioka (winning bid: $5 million) or Iwakuma ($19 million).
 I suspect he may break the current record held by Darvish at $51.7 million.
 That's an awful lot of money to pay simply to negotiate with a player, at which point the Twins would have to make another massive financial commitment.

 Perhaps too spicy a pepper to swallow.
-There's not much in the history of the franchise nor the commanding GM to suggest that such a splashy play would be on the table.
+There's not much in the history of the franchise or the commanding GM to suggest that such a splashy play would be on the table.
 But with the Twins admitting they have surplus money to spend, and with Tanaka fitting so well into their emerging timeline, I wouldn't be surprised if the club made a bid they feel is quite aggressive in order to take a shot at the intriguing righty.